EricDarve/me343-cme216-winter-2021/Homework/google_colab.md

 There you will be able to upload your Python starter code and the data files required to run the homework assignment.
 Then open your notebook using Google Colab.

-There is a short online tutorial:
+There is a short tutorial online:

 [https://colab.research.google.com/notebooks/intro.ipynb](https://colab.research.google.com/notebooks/intro.ipynb)